wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robotbuilder/introduction/robotbuilder-overview.rst

 Select the robot at the root of the RobotBuilder project, then edit the Autonomous Command property to choose the command to run.
 It's that simple!

-.. todo:: add link

-For more information see: Setting the default autonomous command
+For more information see :doc:`Setting the Default Autonomous Command <robotbuilder-default-autonomous-command>`.

 Generating Code
 ---------------